SM 18x250 [2xM5] / N42 - magnetic roller

 - They rust in a humid environment.
 For outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

-- Health risk associated with microscopic parts of magnets are risky, in case of ingestion, which is crucial in the context of children's health.
-It's also worth noting that tiny parts of these products are able to complicate diagnosis in case of swallowing.
+- Possible danger arising from small pieces of magnets are risky, when accidentally ingested, which is crucial in the context of children's health.
+It's also worth noting that small elements of these products are able to hinder the diagnostic process in case of swallowing.

 On our website, you can find information on how to use neodymium magnets.
 This will help you avoid injuries and prevent damage to the magnets.